username-amp/username-amp/README.md

 # 👋 Yo, I’m Richard Ramos Jr!

-Welcome to my crib—aka my GitHub profile.
-Certified qpal na tao with mad skills in pagiging qpal everyday, holding it down as a third-year student at CODM.
+Welcome to my GitHub profile!
+I'm a third-year BSIT student at CODM, always learning and building cool stuff.
+Whether it's diving into AI, crafting e-commerce platforms, or just experimenting with new tech, I'm all about the grind.

 ---